Price: USD 6.250.- per person double occupancy.

 Highlights: Palacio Quemado, Tupiza

-Difficulty: moderate (due to high altitudes), although there is little hiking and no camping involved!
+Difficulty: Easy, (but do mind the high altitudes), there is little hiking and no camping involved!

 More detailed lists will be send’t to every participant.

 Our goal is to make sure you to learn nature photography techniques and take the best possible photos while enjoying the natural beauties of Bolivia.